“The ability to view the customer through a single lens enables critical measurement, optimization, efficiency, and personalized use cases.”

 Research reveals that 94% of businesses deal with duplicate records of the same entity and perform entity resolution on some level, either manually or using data quality software.
 Consolidating related records and tying them to a single entity is inherently complex because exact matches are far and few.

-Entity resolution, also known as entity resolution, is a core data quality process used to identify records that refer to the same entity within or across data sources.
+Entity resolution, is a core data quality process used to identify records that refer to the same entity within or across data sources.
 This could be done for deduplication and cleansing purposes, or to enrich and create golden records that absorb entity fragments across your business and create a unified entity profile.
 The latter applies in this context: building a Single Customer View.

 As a business, you could potentially have dozens of records across your data sources for each customer.
 Some records may contain their buying preferences, some may have demographic data, others may have more complete contact data, etc. And in each of these records, the key identifier is a little different.
 Perhaps the customer used a nickname when filling out your loyalty rewards program card, or they could’ve used their personal email address when signing up on your website.
 Regardless of the reason, you’re now dealing with a variety of representations for each customer stored across a variety of systems.